graysonlee123/timeline-old/README.md

 - [mongoose](https://www.npmjs.com/package/mongoose): a MongoDB object modeling tool designed to work in an asynchronous environment
 - [nodemon](https://www.npmjs.com/package/nodemon): helps by automatically restarting the node application when file changes in the directory are detected
 - [bcryptjs](https://www.npmjs.com/package/bcryptjs): encryption tool with zero dependencies
-- [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken): an implementation of JSON Web Tokens
+- [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken): an implementation of JSON Web Tokens.
+See their website, [jwt.io](https://jwt.io/)
 - [express-validator](https://www.npmjs.com/package/express-validation): an express middleware that validates a request and returns a response with errors

 ## Notes